kmlawson/history-of-history-in-east-asia/seminars.md

 Weigelin-Schwiedrzik, Susanne.
 ‘Trauma and Memory: The Case of the Great Famine in the People’s Republic of China (1959-1961)’. *Historiography East and West* 1, no. 1 (1 January 2003): 39–67. https://doi.org/10.1163/157018603763585249.

-Em, Henry. *The Great Enterprise: Sovereignty and Historiography in Modern Korea*  Ch 5 Divided Sovereignty and South Korean Historiography
+Em, Henry. *The Great Enterprise: Sovereignty and Historiography in Modern Korea*  Ch 5 Divided Sovereignty and South Korean Historiography [Library ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb3009704)

 Lewis, Michael. *‘History Wars’ and Reconciliation in Japan and Korea: The Roles of Historians, Artists and Activists*.
-Introduction: History Wars in Postwar East Asia, 1945-2014
+Introduction: History Wars in Postwar East Asia, 1945-2014 [Library ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb2483207)

 Review your notes from *Oxford History*:
 Vol 5: Ch 31 Japanese Historical Writing